- Academic Appeals

 Most of the following definitions are taken from the Code of Student Conduct and Black's Law Dictionary (9th ed).

-PLEASE NOTE: the contents of the web site, where possible, has been written in simplified language.
-Should a question/dispute arise where the language in the web site differs from the Code, the Code will prevail.
+PLEASE NOTE: the contents of the website, where possible, have been written in simplified language.
+Should a question/dispute arise where the language on the website differs from the Code, the Code will prevail.

 academic freedom